 It is the Simmons SDSV that could be considered Burgess’ biggest contribution to music and popular culture.
 Conceptualised and co-designed with Dave Simmons, it was the first standalone electronic drum kit where the individual parameters of each sound could be adjusted.
 The original idea had been to make a machine which could be played by a drummer as a replacement for acoustic drums and was developed from having to deal with the problems of audio spill via microphones when playing drums live.
 Sounds were originally mocked up around an ARP 2600 synthesizer which had already been popular with producers such as Martin Hannett and Daniel Miller for being able to obtain distinctive but useable percussive palettes.

 Now based in Washington DC where he works as Director of Marketing and Sales for Smithsonian Folkways Recordings, Richard James Burgess recently paid a visit to the UK and hooked up with his old mate Rusty Egan from VISAGE and The Blitz Club.
-He took time out from his busy schedule to talk to The Electricity Club at length about his pioneering career.
+He took time out from his busy schedule to talk at length about his pioneering career.

 How did you first get into record production?